cryscan/bevy-hikari/README.md

 ## Examples
 Two examples are included: one minimal example, one in which can move around and adjust light directions.

+You can download and test the compiled examples [here](https://github.com/cryscan/bevy-hikari/releases).

 ### Controls for the Example [`scene.rs`](examples/scene.rs)
 | Control              | Binding    |
 | -------------------- | ---------- |